resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 So in this lesson we've launched a computer on the cloud, based on an image that has been shared with us.
 On top of that we've created a security group to control access to our running machine.
 And we've launched it with a keypair which will allow us to communicate with the machine in the next lesson.

+These are the three essential skills for building any cloud application for you and all your research colleagues to use!!!
+When these three steps fail you, the fourth step is the HELP menu item.

+Do you remember where it is?